sourceryinstitute/OpenCoarrays/INSTALL.md

 ### Windows ###

+Windows installation support has recently been enhanced.
+The new installation method doesn't require Cygwin or WSL and relies only a light weight git/bash distribution like Git-Bash, and the Intel OneAPI base distribution as well as the Intel OneAPI HPC Toolkit.
+This allows native and redistributable statically linked binaries to be built if you use the appropriate compiler flags.
+Clients will only require the free redistributable Intel MPI runtime.

+#### New and Recommended Windows Installation ####

+Please follow these instructions, this is the recommended way to install OpenCoarrays on Windows.

+##### Pre-requisits #####

+* [CMake]
+* [Git-Bash]
+* [GCC, GFortran, Unix Make]
+* [Intel OneAPI Base] and [Intel OneAPI HPC toolkit]

+##### Installation Procedure #####

+1. Ensure all the prerequisites have been installed following the directions of the provider.
+2. Launch the 64-bit Intel OneAPI developer shell.
+This will either be in the start menu, or you may need to figure out how to launch it manually.
+See the note below for help.
+3. Ensure that cmake, git-bash, gfortran, gcc, make are available on your default path.
+The installers should have taken care of this for you.
+5. Launch a Git-Bash bash shell from the OneAPI environment, or ensure Git-Bash's `bash.exe` is first on your path by either:
+     1. Typing `git-bash` from within the windows `CMD.exe` style OneAPI shell, or
+     2. Editing your system wide `%PATH%` variable, or updating it in the local shell so that git-bash's `bin` subdirectory (containing `bash.exe`) is at the front of your `PATH`: `set PATH=C:\path\to\Git-Bash\bin;%PATH%`.
+6. At this point typing `bash --version` should show you you're using Git-Bash, *AND* typing `bash -c pwd` should match the current directory. __`bash` provided with WSL will show the directory as your home directore, something like `/home/username` and this WILL cause problems later__
+7. cd to the extracted OpenCoarrays source directory (obtained by downloading a release archive, or, for advanced useres, cheked out with git etc.)
+8. Create a build directory and change to it with something like:
+   `mkdir build` and `cd build`
+9. Set GCC and GFortran as the default C and Fortran compilers with something like:
+   `set FC=gfortran` and `set CC=gcc`
+10. Check that Intel's MPI is setup correctly by typing `mpifc -show` which should show you how the compiler wrapper script is planning to build MPI programs.
+    (It's fine if this shows `ifort` being used as the compiler instead of `gfortran` at this point.)
+11. Configure Open-Coarrays with CMake and specify the installation directory you would like to use.
+(If this is not a user-writable location, you will have to open a new shell later as an administrator to perform the installation step.)
+Run:
+    `cmake -G "Unix Makefiles" -DCMAKE_INSTALL_PREFIX="C:\path\to\desired\install\location" ".\path\to\opencoarrays-source-dir"`
+    The quotes ensure paths with spaces are handled properly.
+You may omit them if there are no spaces.
+12. When the configuration completes, build with:
+    `cmake --build . -j <ncores>`
+13. Install OpenCoarrays: `cmake --build . -j <ncores> -t install`
+14. Optionally run the test suite.
+There are a few known failures on Windows.
+    Also, a large numberof firewall warnings will pop up.
+    `cmake --build . -t check`

+#### Old Procedure ####

+__NOTE: Use this method at your own risk, it is no longer officially supported!__

 Windows users may run the [`install.sh`] script inside the Windows Subsystem for Linux ([WSL]).
 The script uses Ubuntu's [APT] package manager to build [GCC] 5.4.0, [CMake], and [MPICH].
 Windows users who desire a newer version